 Or possibly not.
-Albus could have wanted to kill two birds with one trip into Hogsmeade, and had already arranged to take a report from Snape at the Hog’s Head that evening.
-Somehow their wires got crossed, or Snape showed up early, and when he discovered that Albus had already arrived went looking for him.
+Albus could have wanted to kill two birds with one trip into Hogsmeade, and had already arranged to take a report from Snape at the Hog’s Head later that evening.
+Maybe that’s why the job interview was taking place at the Hog’s Head, rather than up in his own office at Hogwarts.
+He was hardly going to bring Snape onto campus to give his report.
+Somehow their wires got crossed.
+Snape showed up, and when he discovered that Albus had already arrived went looking for him.

 In any case, once Snape and Aberforth threw the door open and saw Trelawney they backpedaled; Snape with his “likely tale” of coming up the wrong staircase, and Aberforth, improvising, taking Snape by the scruff of the neck and hauling him away.
 Anyone who chose to investigate Snape’s report would have learned that Snape had indeed been publicly ejected from the building the evening Dumbledore had come to interview the new Divination instructor up at the school.

 After tossing Snape out the front door ’Forth went around and let him in the back, and once Albus extracted himself from Trelawney and joined them in the kitchen, or ’Forth’s private quarters, they burned the midnight oil discussing what they were going to do about this opportunity.

 Or, if Albus had already made his decision of what to do about it, he gave Snape his instructions, and after Snape left to make his report to Lord Voldemort, discussed what he was going to do to limit the potential damage with Aberforth.